IshanA2007/Crescendo/README.md

 # 🎵 Crescendo 🎵
 A little personal project to make some groovy tunes!

-Crescendo is a web-application that allows a user to input any sound they want and receive a personalized soundtrack that can be sang to or enjoyed in some other way!
-One day I watched Charlie Puth make an entire song from just a spoon and a glass and I thought wow, I want to do that too.
-But then, I realized I have no music skill whatsoever, so instead I decided to use my programming skills and AI to do it for me!
+Crescendo is a user-friendly and innovative web-application that allows users to generate personalized soundtracks by inputting any desired audio.
+This technology promotes creative expression through dynamic music creation and enjoyment.
+The idea for this application was inspired by a memorable instance where Charlie Puth composed a whole song using unconventional musical instruments.
+However, recognizing my own limited musical abilities, I opted for a technological solution and used my programming and AI expertise to pioneer Crescendo.

 ## 🥅 Goals